rosberry/rcam/README.md

     }
 }
 ```
-Also you use `CameraService` separately from `CameraViewController` or create your own `CameraService` and pass it to `CameraViewController` constructor
+Also you can use `CameraService` separately from `CameraViewController` or create your own `CameraService` and pass it to `CameraViewController` constructor
 ```swift
 let cameraViewController = CameraViewController(cameraService: YourCameraService())
 ```